-The Department of Education's Office for Civil Rights oversees a program to monitor federal grant sub-recipients for compliance with Title VI of the 1964 Civil Rights Act, Title IX of the 1972 Education Amendments, and Section 504 of the Rehabilitation Act of 1973.
+The Department of Education's Office for Civil Rights oversees a program to monitor federal grant subrecipients for compliance with Title VI of the 1964 Civil Rights Act, Title IX of the 1972 Education Amendments, and Section 504 of the Rehabilitation Act of 1973.
 These regulations prohibit discrimination and denial of services on the basis of race, color, national origin, ethnic background, sex, and disability/handicap.

-As part of this program, educational institutions that operate at least one approved CTE program and receive ANY federal funding (not limited to Perkins) from the U.S. Department of Education are subject to Civil Rights monitoring.
+As part of this program, educational institutions that operate at least one approved CTE program and receive any federal funding (not limited to Perkins) from the U.S. Department of Education are subject to Civil Rights monitoring.

-Also as part of this program, CCCS is required to conduct monitoring reviews for a select number of entities each year to ensure compliance with federal civil right regulations.
-In 2020, the MOA monitoring plan was updated to allow for greater flexibility in the type of monitoring reviews performed and better align monitoring efforts with Perkins V. The criteria which determine the selection include an evaluation of data collected under Perkins V as well as an evaluation of the age of facilities and open Civil Rights complaints.
+CCCS is required to conduct monitoring reviews for a select number of entities each year to ensure compliance with federal civil right regulations.
+The criteria which determine the selection include an evaluation of data collected under Perkins V as well as an evaluation of the age of facilities and ongoing Civil Rights complaints.
 For purposes of these monitoring reviews, the review is conducted at a specific school location within a district at the secondary level and at an individual campus at the postsecondary level.